Anaheim Federal Healthcare Fraud Defense Lawyer

 When the success or failure of their defense depends heavily on their choice of legal representation, why do healthcare providers in Anaheim, throughout California, and nationwide choose the federal healthcare fraud defense lawyers at Oberheiden, P.C.?

-- Thousands of Investigations Handled – Collectively, our attorneys have represented clients in thousands of investigations and hundreds of trials.
+- Thousands of Investigations Handled – Collectively, our Anaheim federal healthcare fraud defense lawyers have represented clients in thousands of investigations and hundreds of trials.
 We know what has worked well in the past, and we use our experience to our clients’ advantage.

 - Personal Representation by Senior Attorneys – All clients work directly with the senior attorneys on our federal healthcare fraud defense team.
 We do not employ paralegals or junior associates.